 The trophy has decorative elements in German silver, totally handmade, that provide a rare combination compared to other works of its kind.

-The front of the trophy exhibits a plaque that reads “Lorena Ochoa Invitational 2016”, crowned with 3 ceramic stones.
+The front of the trophy exhibits a plaque that reads “Lorena Ochoa Match Play”, crowned with 3 ceramic stones.
 Both the plaques and the messages are of handmade German silver.

 “We agreed with Lorena that it had to be an honorable and local piece, that should be made with the ability and talent of a local artist.
 Jesús gathered all these qualities”, said Alejandro Ochoa Reyes, President of the Tournament.

 The trophy gathers the experience and knowledge of the artist born in San Martín Hidalgo, who over the past fifteen years has been devoted to conceptualization and production of ceramic glaze.